 New to nonprofit accounting?
 No problem!

-We’ll start with a look at what are funds, and why you need them.
+Let’s start with a look at what funds are and why you need them.
 Check out the video for today’s lesson:

-A fund is an area or purpose within your organization that needs to be tracked separately in the accounting from anything else.
-This can include, but is not limited to:
+A fund is an area or purpose within your organization that needs to be tracked separately from anything else in the accounting.
+This may include:

 - Designated funds